Ohio v. EPA

 Ohio v.
 Environmental Protection Agency, 603 U.S. 279 (2024), is a United States Supreme Court case regarding the Clean Air Act.

 Background

 The United States Clean Air Act is a law intended to reduce the impacts of air pollution.
-In the Clean Air Act, there is a section called the "Good Neighbor" provision, which mandates states to implement policies to reduce the impact of air pollution on other states, such as asthma or bronchitis.
+In the Clean Air Act, there is a section called the "Good Neighbor" provision, which mandates states to implement policies to reduce the impact of air pollution on other states, and to mitigate the impact of pollution on individuals with respiratory disorders, such as asthma or bronchitis.
 In October 2015, the Environmental Protection Agency set new standard for reduction of ozone pollution.
 This required states to submit State Implementation Plans (SIPs).
 In 2022, the EPA announced that it would be denying 23 states' SIPs.
 In response, the EPA proposed a Federal Implementation Plan that amended the National Ambient Air Quality Standards.
 The EPA had a right to do this under the Clean Air Act.
 Three plaintiffs, collectively referred to as "Ohio," filed an emergency appeal to the Supreme Court.